r0ah/vitacheat/README.md

 * [In-Game Notes](https://github.com/r0ah/vitacheat/wiki/In-Game-Notes)

+## Submissions ##

+You can submit your own codes by opening an [issue](https://github.com/r0ah/vitacheat/issues/new).
+Please use the code header format below.

+## Code Header ##

+For collaborators, use this [header](https://github.com/r0ah/vitacheat/wiki/Code-Header) for your codes.
+It's not perfect and contact me if you have suggestions.

 ## Testing and Reporting for Issues ##

 There's no way I can test all the existing codes made by various code authors.
-You can help us by opening an issue to report your findings.
+You can help us by opening an [issue](https://github.com/r0ah/vitacheat/issues/new) to report your findings.

 Please always specify the following before opening an issue: